treangenlab/radmicrobes/session4/README.md

 # First ssh into the jumpstation and then login to NOTS
 ssh -tY hpc2@radmicrobes.rice.edu ssh nots

-# Clone this git repository into your home directory so that you have all the files and scripts necessary for the latter parts of this session
+# Clone this git repository into your scratch directory, i.e., /scratch/<your_hpc_username>, so that you have all the files and scripts necessary for the latter parts of this session
 git clone https://github.com/treangenlab/radmicrobes.git
 ```